ElvisAns/LaraBlog/README.md

   git clone https://github.com/ElvisAns/LaraBlog.git
 ```

-The navigate inside the folder and run
+Then navigate inside the folder and run
 (Make sure you are having composer 2.x) to avoid error on runing composer install

 ```bash